 Why does this happen?
 Theory 3

-Another theory that has validity is a virus such as EBV causing an overreaction of B lymphocytes causing folks with a genetic issue with a CD8 T cell deficiency to be at risk.
+Another theory that has validity is an underlying virus or retrovirus.
+For example, EBV can cause an overreaction of B lymphocytes causing folks with a genetic issue with a CD8 T cell deficiency to be at risk.

 Michael P. Pender, MD, PhD, of the University of Queensland proposed that autoimmune is “based primarily on the unique ability of EBV to infect, activate, and latently persist in B lymphocytes, including autoreactive B cells.”